Hey there!

 When to plan your own shore excursion

-When you want to stay close to the port – You'll usually find plenty of activities within walking distance of the ship.
+There are always shopping, dining, and activities within walking distance of the ship.
 Read up on what's nearby before you go.
-You'll likely also find interesting historical and cultural attractions, which are always high on my list.
-The Del Sol shops you'll find near many cruise ports are lots of fun.
+Look for interesting historical and cultural attractions, which are always high on my list.

 In Puerto Rico, we docked in Old Town, just down the street from San Juan National Historic Site.
-This is a fantastic 16th century fort also known as El Morro.
+This is a fantastic 16th-century fort also known as El Morro.
 It cost about $5 per person to walk a few blocks and go inside.
 By comparison, the Carnival tour of El Morro currently costs about $60 per adult for the added comforts of air conditioning and a tour guide.

-When you just need a ride – If you want to spend your day at the beach or another point of interest nearby, this is usually the way to go.
-You can get out early and beat the official tour bus – usually for a lot less money.
-In Alaska, Honduras and Tobago, we asked our taxi drivers to return for us and they always arrived at the agreed-upon time.
+Don't book a cruise ship excursion if you want to spend your day at the beach or another point of interest near the port.
+Just get a taxi.
+You can get out early and beat the official tour bus – usually for less money.
+In Alaska, Honduras, and Tobago, we asked our taxi drivers to return for us and they always arrived at the agreed-upon time.

-When you're keeping costs down – It nearly always costs less to plan your own shore excursion than to book through the cruise line.
-El Morro in Puerto Rico is a great example.
-Here's another:
+It nearly always costs less to plan your own shore excursion than to book through the cruise line.

-When you want it YOUR way – Expect a large group and a by-the-book tour when you book through the cruise line.
+Expect a large group and a by-the-book tour when you book through the cruise line.
 If you want a custom experience, shop online for a private guide who will give it to you.

 TripAdvisor.com is a good place to start.
 It has lots of activity ideas and reviews of local tour guides.
 Most guides will customize your tour if the price is right.
 Families and groups have more negotiating power because they can fill a tour van.